elastic/ebpf/docs/proposals/feature-detection.md

 3. write the eBPF program to react to those `const` variables at runtime

 This way we may write a single eBPF program that, depending on the conditions on those variables, uses one feature or the other.
-Notice that global data sections for eBPF programs requires kernel 5.2.
+Notice that global data sections for eBPF programs require kernel 5.2.
 But the same overall behavior can be achieved with plain eBPF maps.

 **Unprivileged probing**:

-If the API user wants to explicitly probe feature existence for unprivileged use case while it has the full privileges, the API should in that case lower the privileges is using.
+If the API user wants to explicitly probe feature existence for unprivileged use cases while it has the full privileges, the API should in that case lower the privileges it's using.
 Then, proceed as normal.

 Also the reverse can happen.
 An API user with low privileges that wants to probe eBPF features requiring more privileges.

-In such case, I advice to just return `false` for the specific feature being probed even if we can't really know if it would be available with more privileges or not.
+In such cases, I advise to just return `false` for the specific feature being probed even if we can't really know if it would be available with more privileges or not.

 **System configs**: